“It started with the arrival of a boat”

 In 7,103, the artist depicted the number of days he spent in the US immigration system before becoming a naturalised citizen.
 After being presented an American flag at his naturalisation ceremony – thanks to enduring a 19-year-long immigration process – Saleem decided to confront the audience with the uncomfortable truth that “this is immigration in our great country”.

-Tally marks go from neat to increasing anxious and desperate, while the unused portion of the paper roll signifies that that process could’ve been indefinitely longer.
+Look closely and you’ll note the tally marks go from neat to increasingly more anxious and desperate, while the unused portion of the paper roll signifies that that process could’ve been indefinitely longer.
 He wants to invite us to reconsider the prevalent belief that immigrating legally to the US is a viable option for most.

 In a past life, Safwat was also the founder of Bandbaja, a Pakistani music magazine “with bite” that promoted the use of modern popular music as a socio-political tool.
 He also has a penchant for doing voiceovers in his videos for all kinds of silly characters like a bear, sheep, greeting card and a whale – and loves an enamel pin badge with a message that can serve as daily reminders that we’re not alone in facing this darkness.

-TOPIA asked the artist about creativity, catharsis and cake.
+TOPIA asked the artist about creativity, catharsis, cassettes and cake.

 And what has cake got to do with anything?